in-st/instant-erc1363-payable-token/Instant/README.md

 # 6. Instructions for interacting with the contract

-## Check if all tokens (300,000,000 KEX) is in the deployed account
+## Check if all tokens (300,000,000 inst) is in the deployed account

-Add KEX token as a custom token in your MetaMask wallet
+Add inst token as a custom token in your MetaMask wallet

 1. Click `Add Token` Button on your MetaMask
 2. On the `Add Token` page, click on `Add custom token` to expand the search window.